 Activity #2 Animated Short Google Docs

 Students love watching animated shorts.
 Using them to teach reading skills is an extra bonus.
-Here are two free practice pages to use when teaching main idea and supporting details.
+Here are two free practice pages to use when teaching the main idea and supporting details.
 Have students watch the animated shorts below.
 Then use the printable or Google Slides version to summarize the videos and tell the main ideas.
 These videos were selected because they share the same setting as Harbor Me, New York City.

 If you would like to try out the Harbor Me Book Unit before you buy it, this download contains free samples including: